 The instructor oversees the student’s learning experience.
-The instructor ensures that credit awarded is linked to instructional activity and to projects appropriate to the UW-Madison learning experience.
+The instructor ensures that credit awarded is linked to instructional activity and to projects appropriate to the UW–Madison learning experience.
 Any instructor who is approached by a student with a request to mentor a directed study course may accept or decline the request.
-If (s)he accepts, the instructor is expected to establish the instructional criteria for the credit awarded, define the instructional contact, and approve the student projects and student learning experience.
-The student will integrate this information into the plan of study (see section V) The instructor is responsible for evaluation of student work and determines the appropriate grade.
+If the instructor accepts, they are expected to establish the instructional criteria for the credit awarded, define the instructional contact, and approve the student projects and student learning experience.
+The student will integrate this information into the plan of study (see section V).
+The instructor is responsible for the evaluation of student work and determines the appropriate grade.
 These instructor responsibilities are not to be delegated to others.

 A student may not enroll for directed study for a prior semester once the semester has ended.
 Exceptions may be made for students who were enrolled in other directed/independent study courses or group instruction courses in the prior semester that were converted to directed/independent study courses; requires dean’s office approval.

-According to the Federal Credit Definition, the amount of credit for regular group instruction is such that each credit should be equivalent to one hour of classroom instruction and a minimum of two hours of additional student work per week over 15 weeks, or the equivalent effort over a different time frame, or an amount of academic work equivalent to what would be expected in other for-credit activity.
+According to the federal definition of "credit hour," the amount of credit for regular group instruction is such that each credit should be equivalent to one hour of classroom instruction and a minimum of two hours of additional student work per week over 15 weeks, or the equivalent effort over a different timeframe, or an amount of academic work equivalent to what would be expected in other for-credit activity.

 For directed study and other forms of independent study and one-on-one instruction, the amount of work and learning must be consistent with that required in a group instruction course of the same number of credits.
 Given this federal mandate and the ambiguity inherent in the wording, determining the appropriate equivalent effort of a directed study experience to group instruction requires judgment.